Adldap2/Adldap2/docs/setup.md

 ### Dynamically Connecting

-If you're like me and like chainable API's in PHP, then dynamically connecting is a nice option to have.
+If you're like me and like chainable (fluent) API's in PHP, then dynamically connecting is a nice option to have.

 To dynamically connect, simply call any connection provider method on your `Adldap` instance.